 The big four’s lending to renewable energy is vastly overshadowed by their support for dirty fossil fuels.

-Lending to coal and Gas in the Great Barrier Reef: $2.7 Billion
+lending to coal and gas in the reef

 Is your super invested in fossil fuels?